Dirac operators for matrix algebras converging to coadjoint orbits: Complex structure on coadjoint orbits

 for all $H \in \fh$.
 For each $\a \in \fh'$ (where $\fh'$ denotes the dual vector space to $\fh$) we set

 If there are non-zero vectors in $\cH_\a$ then we say that $\a$ is a \emph{weight} of the representation $(\cH, \pi)$.
 We denote the set of all weights for this representation by $\D_\pi$.
 Then

-We let $\fg^\bC$ denote the complexification of $\fg$, with the corresponding actions $\Ad$ and $\ad$ of $G $ and $\fg $.
-The non-zero weights for $\Ad$ or $\ad$ restricted to $T$ or $\fh$, acting on $\fg^\bC$, are called the ``roots'' of $G$.
+We let $\fg^\bC$ denote the complexification of $\fg$, with inner product coming from that on $\fg$, and corresponding unitary representation $\Ad$ of $G $ on $\fg^\bC$.
+The non-zero weights for $\Ad$ and $\ad$ acting on $\fg^\bC$, are called the ``roots'' of $G$.
 We denote the set of roots simply by $\D$.
 Because we are dealing with the complexification of a representation over $\bR$, if $\a \in \D$ then $-\a \in \D$.
 For each root $\a$ we let $\fg^\bC_\a$ denote the corresponding root space.
 It is a standard fact that these root spaces are all of dimension 1, and that $[\fg^\bC_\a, \fg^\bC_{-\a}]$ is not of dimension 0 (so is of dimension 1).
 In the standard way \cite{Knp, Srr, Smn} we make a choice, $\D^+$, of positive roots.
-We want to choose usual elements $H_\a$, $E_\a$ and $F_\a$ for each $\a \in \D^+$. but we need to choose them in a careful way so that they mesh well with representations.
+We want to choose usual elements $H_\a$, $E_\a$ and $F_\a$ for each $\a \in \D^+$. but we will need to choose them in a careful way so that they mesh well with representations.

 Let $(\cH, \pi)$ be a finite-dimensional unitary representation of $G$.
 We extend the corresponding representation of $\fg$ to a representation (still denoted by $\pi$) of $\cfg$.
 Let $W \in \cfg$ with $W = X + iY$ for $X, Y \in \fg$.
 Since elements of $\fg $ act on $\cH $ as skew-adjoint operators,